 ("Euclidean" was defined to include the assumption of circle-circle continuity, which is equivalent to line-circle continuity.)
-Regarding these two chains of implications as forming a table and looking it its first two columns, we have:
+The first two columns of this table describe more restrictive systems, characterized by continuity axioms:

 Corollaries:

 - 1. A Hilbert plane satisfying Dedekind's axiom is either real Euclidean or real hyperbolic. - 2.
 A Hilbert plane satisfying Aristotle's axiom and line-circle continuity is either Euclidean or hyperbolic.